-For a truly unique bedroom, paint a fun pattern on the ceiling!
+For a truly unique teen bedroom, paint a fun pattern on the ceiling!
 If the ceiling is textured, use a stencil for a similar effect.
 You can also switch out light fixtures for another easy room upgrade.
-Spice up your teen’s room with an elegant chandelier or a more modern design like this light fixture.
+Spice up your teen’s room with an elegant chandelier or a more modern design like a bamboo light fixture!

 Upgrade Existing Furniture